FDio/csit/docs/model/current/UTI_output_files/test_case/results/hoststack_vpp_echo/output/start_evt.rst

    limitations under the License.

-Test type
+Start evt
 ^^^^^^^^^

-This entry has a string value, set individually by tests.
-Some tests may not set this, the entry is not present in that case (test type is unknown, probably not one of the known types).

-Currently implemented values are "mrr", "ndrpdr", "reconf", "soak", "hoststack_ab", "hoststack_iperf3" and "hoststack_vpp_echo".

-As the result mapping contains a sub-mapping named after the test type, this information is derived, so this entry appears only in info output.
+Value of this entry is a string, as reported by vpp_echo.
+It is the name of the event which starts the program timer.
+In the current udpquic tests, both server and client programs have "sconnect" as the value.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.